LouieRichardson99/personal-site/src/content/blog/how-i-became-a-self-taught-front-end-developer.md

 ---
-title: 'How I Became a Self-taught Front-end Developer'
+title: How I Became a Self-taught Front-end Developer
-description: "Let's discuss my journey to becoming a self-taught front-end developer from zero, and some of the mistakes I made along the way!"
+description: Let's discuss my journey to becoming a self-taught front-end developer from zero, and some of the mistakes I made along the way!
 publishDate: 2023-09-11
 ---